Certificate of Advanced Study in Nursing - Post-Masters Certificate

 In addition to the general policies described in the University of Southern Maine Graduate Catalog Academic Policies chapter, specific policies for the graduate program in nursing are as follows.

 This credit, which has been earned at USM, must be approved by the graduate faculty prior to admission and is subject to the condition that a grade of B- or better was received for the coursework.
 No graduate courses that are older than five years will be accepted for admission credit.
 Graduate courses in Advanced Pharmacology, Advanced Psychopharmacology, or Advanced Health Assessment will not be accepted for admission credit if older than three years at projected time of first clinical course.
+Applicants in current Advanced Practice may discuss waivers of this policy with the Coordinator of Graduate Nursing Programs.
 A maximum of six credit hours may be approved for admission credit provided a grade of at least a B was earned in each individual course.
 Exceptions to the maximum credits allowed at time of admission must be approved by the Graduate Curriculum, Admission, and Advancement Committee (GCAAC).

 This credit must be approved at the time of admission and request for approval included as part of the admissions application.
 No graduate courses that are older than five years will be accepted for transfer credit.
 Graduate courses in Advanced Pharmacology, Advanced Psychopharmacology or Advanced Health Assessment will not be accepted for transfer credit if older than three years at projected time of first clinical course.
+Applicants in current clinical practice may discuss waivers of this policy with the Coordinator of Graduate Nursing Programs.
 Up to a total of nine credit hours may be approved as transfer credit provided a grade of at least a B was earned in each individual course.
 Additional transfer credit may be approved in unusual circumstances.

 Background Check Requirement